 Not every dish needs to be the most optimized.
 But if I have time and am cooking a fancy meal, like Thanksgiving garlic mashed potatoes, then I’ll opt for the fresh garlic.

-Now, you might think our findings are inconclusive because we have an n = 2, which makes the results very subjective.
-Fair enough.
+Now, you might think our findings are subjective and inconclusive because we have an n = 2.
 Maybe you would pick garlic powder as your top choice over the fresh garlic bulb.
 Do the taste test and share your results in the comments below.

 If we can tell the differences in garlic bread, it’s likely that you could taste the difference in dishes like garlic popcorn and garlic noodles where garlic is the primary flavor.
 However, we should test to see if our preferences stay the same for dishes where garlic is one of many ingredients.
 Would fresh garlic still make a difference in ratatouille or shakshouka?